Jerryd Bayless, Ray Smith among former Wildcats in athlete commencement ceremony

 A five-star recruit out of Las Vegas in 2015, Smith suffered two ACL tears over his first two seasons at Arizona and retired from the game as a redshirt freshman in 2016-17.
 He stayed in school and will graduate after four-plus academic years, having majored in social, behavioral and human understanding.

-Smith joined fellow and current Wildcat basketball players Jerryd Bayless, Chase Jeter and Justin Coleman at Thursday's athlete convocation while Ryan Luther and Dylan Smith will graduating with a masters degrees this summer but were not present.
+Smith joined fellow and current Wildcat basketball players Jerryd Bayless, Chase Jeter and Justin Coleman at Thursday's athlete convocation while Ryan Luther (masters) and Dylan Smith (bachelors) will be graduating this summer but were not present.

 🎓 BIG MOOD 🎓#APlayersProgram pic.twitter.com/4HZzldxZKY— Arizona Basketball (@APlayersProgram) May 9, 2019